-In its Initial Comments, the Public Staff states that "future IRPs should provide firm import capacity."32 NC WARN and the Center for Biological Diversity support the Public Staff on this point.
-On February 20, 2015, DEC relied on 1,307 MW of firm imports, about 1,100 MW greater than the 216 MW of firm purchases forecast in the 2013 IRP for the 2014/2015 winter peak.33 DEP relied on 2,313 MW of firm imports at the peak hour on that day,34 359 MW greater than the 2014 DEP IRP forecast of 1,954 MW of firm purchases at the winter peak.35 The firm import capacity should be a line item in the winter and summer peak capacity tables included in the IRPs.
+In its Initial Comments, the Public Staff states that, "For each capacity expansion plan presented, to the extent not already done, the Utilities should: 1) provide the amount of existing firm transmission import capacity^{"32} NC WARN and the Center for Biological Diversity support the Public Staff on this point, and in fact recommend that the NCUC order that the Companies go further and include firm import capacity as a line item in the winter and summer peak capacity tables included in the IRPs.
+The need for this is demonstrated by the following history.
+On February 20, 2015, DEC relied on 1,307 MW of firm imports, about 1,100 MW greater than the 216 MW of firm purchases forecast in the 2013 IRP for the 2014/2015 winter peak.33 DEP relied on 2,313 MW of firm imports at the peak hour on that day,34 359 MW greater than the 2014 DEP IRP forecast of 1,954 MW of firm purchases at the winter peak.35 Based